 1. More convenience

 It’s much easier to manage one pension than half a dozen.
 Rather than have to check values with a number of pension providers and schemes, you only have to deal with one.
-According to our research, many Brits would rather do the hoovering than review their finances – so anything you can do to make it less of a chore is a bonus.

 2. Greater control

 Bringing your pensions under one roof can also give you greater control.
 For example, perhaps one of your old pensions has limited investment choices.
 Transferring to a single pension could let you cast off these shackles and take greater control.
 That doesn’t mean you have to pick your own investments if you don’t want to.
 Many modern pensions also offer ready-made funds matched to your needs, so you don’t have to choose from thousands of funds.

 As with most investments, the value of pensions can go down as well as up, so you can get back less than has been paid in.

 Pensions aren’t something many of us get too excited about (well, except for us).
 But they can become a lot more interesting when you’ve got one big pot of money instead of lots of little ones.
 Once your pension pot is as big as (or bigger than) your annual salary, for example, it could suddenly seem worth paying a lot more attention.

 Older pensions sometimes have higher charges, so transferring to a modern one could reduce the cost of administration and fund management.
 And even a seemingly small reduction in the charges you pay could increase your eventual pension pot by a significant amount in the long term.
 With some pension providers, you may pay less in charges as your pension grows (eg once you have a certain amount in your pot, say £50,000, you might benefit from lower charges).